e1-m/dispytch/docs/docs/concepts/architecture.md

 ### **📥 EventListener**

 Handles inbound events.
-Consumes events from a backend and dispatches them to relevant handlers—fully async and designed for scale.
+Consumes events from a backend and dispatches them to relevant handlers—fully async.

 ```python